georapbox/alert-element/README.md

 </alert-element>
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > This is an experimental feature based on the [Invoker Commands API](https://developer.mozilla.org/docs/Web/API/Invoker_Commands_API).
 > The API is still in the early stages and might change in the future.
-Check [browser compatibility](https://developer.mozilla.org/docs/Web/API/Invoker_Commands_API#browser_compatibility) before using it in production.
+> Check [browser compatibility](https://developer.mozilla.org/docs/Web/API/Invoker_Commands_API#browser_compatibility) before using it in production.

 ## Changelog